 Overall, 51 percent of students are women (50 percent at undergraduate level and 52 percent at graduate level).

 St. Thomas is governed by a 44-member Board of Trustees chaired by John M. Morrison.
-The university is not owned or governed by the Archdiocese of St. Paul and Minneapolis, but the elected chairman of the university's board is the Most Rev. Harry Flynn, archbishop emeritus of St. Paul and Minneapolis.
-He has served as chairman since 1995.
+The university is not owned or governed by the Archdiocese of St. Paul and Minneapolis.

 St. Thomas is a member of the Associated Colleges of the Twin Cities, a consortium of five private liberal arts colleges.
 Other members are Augsburg, St. Catherine, Hamline and Macalester.

 U.S. News & World Report's "Best Colleges" survey in 2005 placed St. Thomas in the national universities-doctoral category where it was listed in the third of four tiers.
 Prior to 2001, St. Thomas was ranked in the magazine's regional universities category, where St. Thomas placed in the top 10 of 125 Midwest colleges and universities.

 St. Thomas experienced a decade and a half of significant growth from the mid-1970s to the early 1990s.
 Enrollment during that time grew from about 2,500 mostly male undergraduate students to more than 10,000 undergraduate and graduate women and men.
 St. Thomas' 46 graduate programs (all but one established over the past quarter century) account for more than half of the university's enrollment.

 The first graduate program, in education, began in 1950; the second, in business, began with 76 students in 1974.

 Over the past two decades, St. Thomas has added two new campuses, in downtown Minneapolis, and Rome, Italy.

 When it established a new academic structure in 1990 with an undergraduate college and graduate schools, St. Thomas changed its name from college to university.
 It refined its academic structure in 2001 when it established academic divisions that brought together related graduate and undergraduate programs into common schools and colleges.

 Dr. Julie Sullivan began the 15th presidency of St. Thomas in July 2013.
 Father Dennis Dease served as 14th presidency of St. Thomas from 1991-2013.
 He succeeded Monsignor Terrence Murphy, who was president from 1966 to 1991 and subsequently served as chancellor until his death in 2004.